-You know what stinks?
+But do you know what stinks?
 When an average movie makes millions at the box office and receives undeserved attention from audiences.

-You know what stinks even more?
+Do you know what stinks even more?
 When a great movie is overlooked because the underserved movie grabs all the attention away from something that is actually deserving.

 We’ve put together a list of movies we thought were underappreciated and deserve a little more praise.
 Some of them you might agree with, others you might not, either way, they deserve a little more attention.

 Here is a list of movies that were either panned by critics or forgotten by audiences – our 15 underappreciated movies list: